technologiestiftung/giessdenkiez-de/readme.md

 ## Demo Mode

-The purpose of the demo mode (created if you set the env variable `BUILD_TARGET=DEMO`) is to run this application in the exhibition of the Citlab Berlin.
+The purpose of the demo mode (created if you set the env variable `BUILD_TARGET=DEMO`) is to run this application in the exhibition of the CityLAB Berlin.
 In this mode all requests to the api get mocked responses except for the get tree by id and get all trees.
 It uses the [msw (Mock Service Worker)](https://github.com/mswjs/msw) module underneath to handle API requests and does a module replacement for the [auth0-spa-js](https://github.com/auth0/auth0-spa-js) library wrapper with webpack.

 To start the DEMO mode run.